Ted-Koomen/phase-0-tracks/version-control/git-definitions.md

 * What is version control?
 Why is it useful?

-   Version control is a tool that enables the programmer to track progress, review and revert changes, and create backups in code.
+   is a tool that enables the programmer to track progress, review and revert changes, and create backups in code.

    Version control is useful because it allows a single developer, or a group of developers view the entire history of changes to one or multiple files.
 It also allows these changes made by many people to be merged.